Lessons From U.S. Hospitals Caring For COVID-19 Patients

 As Americans begin to cope with the prospect that the novel coronavirus could spread more widely in the U.S., there are questions about how prepared and sufficiently funded most hospitals are to handle severe cases in a major outbreak.

-So far, several dozen people, or so, across the country have been hospitalized with the virus, and at least six people in the U.S. have died.
+So far, several dozen people or so, across the country have been hospitalized with the virus, and at least six people in the U.S. have died.
 Government health officials now say they expect significantly more cases could arise, which means that hospitals need to be ready.

 NPR checked in with two of the hospitals handling the first U.S. patients with COVID-19, to get their insights and advice.